-VOTING POLICY FOR SHAREHOLDER MEETINGS IN 2022
+VOTING POLICY FOR SHAREHOLDER MEETINGS IN 2024

-The guidelines listed below describe ERAFP's policy for exercising voting rights during the 2022 shareholders' meeting season.
+The guidelines listed below describe ERAFP's policy for exercising voting rights during the 2024 shareholders' meeting season.
 This policy consists of two parts:

-- the first describes the voting principles for each major topic of resolutions submitted for a shareholder vote; - the second constitutes a working tool for internal use and for use by investment companies to which ERAFP has delegated the management of equities; this tool indicates the specific criteria obtained from the previously defined principles that would lead to a recommendation to vote against a resolution.
+- the first describes the voting principles for each major topic of resolutions submitted for a shareholder vote; - the second is a working tool for internal use and available to the investment companies which have been designated to manage equity market investments for ERAFP; this tool indicates the specific criteria based on predefined principles that would lead to a recommendation to vote against a resolution.